You may be interested in hypnotherapy but unsure what a first appointment involves.

 A brief personal note, because you are trusting a stranger with something that matters.

-I trained as a clinical hypnotherapist and NLP practitioner, I am IPHM accredited, and I work within professional supervision.
+I trained as a clinical hypnotherapist and NLP practitioner, my clinical hypnotherapy training is accredited by the International Practitioners of Holistic Medicine (IPHM), and I work within clear professional boundaries while arranging regular professional supervision.
 You can read more about me here.

 Practical Details